-Missouri metro area house prices are forecasted to outperform the national market over the next twelve months.
-Currently, the market is tracking the overall U.S. market.
-Compared to 12-months ago, Missouri’s housing market has weakened.
-Current local economic conditions support an estimated 6% increase in house prices over the next twelve months.
-Based on the housing market vitality of the nine metro housing markets which comprise it, Missouri’s housing market ranks twenty first amongst all states and D.C.
-The three-month outlook is neutral.
+Missouri metro area house prices are forecasted to underperform the national market over the next twelve months.
+Currently, the market is underperforming the overall U.S. market.
+Compared to 12-months ago, Missouri’s housing market has strengthened.
+Current local economic conditions support an estimated 6.6% increase in house prices over the next twelve months.
+Based on the housing market vitality of the nine metro housing markets which comprise it, Missouri’s housing market ranks thirty sixth amongst all states and D.C.
+The three-month outlook is negative.

 Housing Market Vitality